josephsmartinez/UNIX_Linux/Topics/Processes_Signals_Services/processes_commands.md

 List all processes owned by the root user
 > pgrep -u root -l
 List all processes not owned by the root user
-> pgrep -u -v root -l
+> pgrep -u root -lv

 Ascertain what shared libraries an executable requires
 > ldd <program>